JJPMaster/UncyclOS/README.md

 # UncyclOS
-An operating system inspired by a certain Uncyclopedia article.
+A free and open-source Unix-like operating system inspired by a certain Uncyclopedia article.

 ## Credits
 ### Developers